unional/typescript-blackbook/style-guide/typings/README.md

 # Typescript Style Guide for authoring typings
+This guide follows [`the default guideline`](https://github.com/unional/typescript) with changes suited for authoring typings.

 [`typings`](https://github.com/typings/typings) is the successor of tsd/DefinitelyTyped.
-Typings provides typed definitions to JavaScript libraries so that they can be used in TypeScript.

 ## Design Principles
 - Enable typing author to stay true to the shape of the library as much as possible.